 NOTE: IF using AEM's Tru-Time cam gears, then proceed directly to the PEDESTALS installation.
 Yay!

 - The dowel pin in the cam will have to be removed in favor of the longer dowel pin that is included in our kit.
 This is a job easier said than done.
 If you have a pin puller, then you are blessed.

 - If not, you might have to resort to heat, vise grips, drilling, tapping, or whatever is in your tool arsenal to do the job.
 You might just get lucky.
 Then again, the dowel pin might not like you either.

-- Once you have achieved victory, assure the hole is clean and carefully pound in the new longer dowel pin (the chamfered end goes into cam) being mindful of when she “bottoms out”.
+- Once you have achieved victory, ensure the hole is clean and carefully pound in the new longer dowel pin (the chamfered end goes into cam) being mindful of when she “bottoms out”.
 You don’t need a mushroom-headed dowel pin by being overly ambitious.